Committal proceedings in the Children’s Court

-If that happens, A hearing in a Magistrates’ Court that decides whether someone charged with a serious criminal offence should face trial in a higher court.
-Also known as a preliminary examination.
-See also indictable offence.
-A document that sets out what a person wants to happen to their money and other property after they die. usually take place in the Children’s Court.
-The object of committal proceedings is for the magistrate to decide whether there is enough Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to support a finding of guilt against the young person.
+If that happens, committal proceedings will usually take place in the Children’s Court.
+The object of committal proceedings is for the magistrate to decide whether there is enough evidence to support a finding of guilt against the young person.
 If so, the magistrate will commit the young person for trial.

 At trial, the evidence will again be heard, but a jury will decide whether or not the young person is guilty.
 Until recently, very few young people have been committed to stand trial in a higher court.
 However, legislative changes made in 2018 will inevitably result in more young people being committed to stand trial.